PaddlePaddle/models/PaddleCV/PaddleDetection/docs/DATA.md

 #### Canned Datasets

-Preset for common datasets, e.g., `MS-COCO` and `Pascal Voc` are included.
+Preset for common datasets, e.g., `COCO` and `PASCAL Voc` are included.
 In most cases, user can simply use these canned dataset as is.
 Moreover, the whole data pipeline is fully customizable through the yaml configuration files.